Why Freemasons "Square" The Lodge Room

 Masonic scholars note its similarities to today's Freemasonry trestle boards.

-Many modern-day lodges now simply use a bulletin board or electronic newsletter to notify the brethren of a degree which will be worked.
-Others use PowerPoint or slide presentations.
+Many modern-day lodges now simply use a emailed newsletter to notify the brethren of a degree which will be worked.

 Low Cost Lodge Website Trestle Board:

-One of the easiest ways, today, to notify the majority of the brethren (those with internet access) is to create a website and ask its Webmaster to include an up-to-date calendar.
+One of the easiest ways, today, to notify the majority of the brethren (those with internet access) is to add an event calendar to your lodge's website.

-Your Worshipful Master should designate (request) a member who is able to keep your trestle board updated at all times.
-The lodge Secretary should have all the member contact information, but he may be over-burdened with tasks, already.
+Simon-Sez: Your Worshipful Master should designate (request) a member who is able to keep your trestle board updated at all times.
+The lodge Secretary should have all the member contact information.